-All members of the MIT community are expected to conduct themselves with proper respect for one another and for each other’s property.
-The Institute fosters the attitude that every person brings unique qualities, talents, and dignity to the community and that every individual deserves to be treated, judged, and accorded both common decencies and all the benefits of society in an evenhanded and respectful manner.
+All members of the MIT community are expected to conduct themselves with proper respect for one another and each other’s property.
+The Institute promotes the principle that every person brings unique qualities and talents to the community and that every individual should be treated in a respectful manner.

 If an infraction causes a student to be involved both in Institute disciplinary proceedings and in criminal proceedings, the Institute generally will not delay or stop the internal process until after the criminal proceedings have been concluded.
-For more information, contact the Office of Student Citizenship, room W20-507, firstname.lastname@example.org, 617-258-8423.
+For more information, contact the Office of Student Conduct and Community Standards, room W20-507, firstname.lastname@example.org, 617-258-8423.